LikertMakeR vignette

 #> cor(newItems_2) is positive-definite

-same summated values with lower alpha that may require higher variance
+same summated values with lower alpha may require higher variance

 ## apply makeItemsScale() function